Congo Free State: Economy during Leopold's rule

 While the war against African powers was ending, the quest for income was increasing, fuelled by the aire policy.
 By 1890, Leopold was facing considerable financial difficulty.
 District officials' salaries were reduced to a bare minimum, and made up with a commission payment based on the profit that their area returned to Leopold.
 After widespread criticism, this "primes system" was substituted for the allocation de retraite in which a large part of the payment was granted, at the end of the service, only to those territorial agents and magistrates whose conduct was judged "satisfactory" by their superiors.
 This meant in practice that nothing changed.
 Congolese communities in the Domaine Privé were not merely forbidden by law to sell items to anyone but the state; they were required to provide state officials with set quotas of rubber and ivory at a fixed, government-mandated price and to provide food to the local post.

 In direct violation of his promises of free trade within the CFS under the terms of the Berlin Treaty, not only had the state become a commercial entity directly or indirectly trading within its dominion, but also, Leopold had been slowly monopolizing a considerable amount of the ivory and rubber trade by imposing export duties on the resources traded by other merchants within the CFS.
-In terms of infrastructure, Leopold's regime began construction of the railway that ran from the coast to the capital of Leopoldville (now Kinshasa).
+In terms of infrastructure, Leopold's regime began construction of the railway that ran from the coast to the capital of Léopoldville (now Kinshasa).
 The railway, now known as the Matadi–Kinshasa Railway, was completed in 1898.

-By the final decade of the 19th century, John Boyd Dunlop's 1887 invention of inflatable, rubber bicycle tubes and the growing usage of the automobile dramatically increased global demand for rubber.
-To monopolize the resources of the entire Congo Free State, Leopold issued three decrees in 1891 and 1892 that reduced the native population to serfs.
-Collectively, these forced the natives to deliver all ivory and rubber, harvested or found, to state officers thus nearly completing Leopold's monopoly of the ivory and rubber trade.
+By the 1890s, John Boyd Dunlop's 1887 invention of inflatable, rubber bicycle tubes and the growing usage of the automobile dramatically increased global demand for rubber.
+To monopolize the resources of the entire Congo Free State, Leopold issued three decrees in 1891 and 1892 that reduced the Indigenous population to serfs.
+Collectively, these forced the locals to deliver all ivory and rubber, harvested or found, to state officers, nearly completing Leopold's monopoly of the ivory and rubber trade.
 The rubber came from wild vines in the jungle, unlike the rubber from Brazil (Hevea brasiliensis), which was tapped from trees.
 To extract the rubber, instead of tapping the vines, the Congolese workers would slash them and lather their bodies with the rubber latex.
 When the latex hardened, it would be scraped off the skin in a painful manner, as it took off the worker's hair with it.